alicedapp/AliceSDK-iOS/README.md

    }
    ```

-3. Create a instance for this class, and using the deledelegate
+3. Create an instance for this class, and use the delegate method

    ```swift
    init() {